aaronclinger/gahelper.js/README.md

 	clearUTM: true,
 	hitCallback: function(success) {
 		if ( ! success) {
-			console.log('GA page view failed to register, or GA was disabled by an ad blocker.');
+			console.log('Pageview failed to register, or GA was disabled by an ad blocker.');
 		}
 	}
 });